BOTNKIII

 StateAverage Annual PremiumNotes

-Ohio$1,180Consistently below national average.
+Ohio$1,180Consistently below the national average.

-California$2,100High repair costs, wildfire risks, litigation.
+California$2,100High repair costs, wildfire risks, and significant litigation.

-Michigan$2,500+Unlimited PIP makes it the most expensive.
+Michigan$2,500+Unlimited PIP mandates make it the most expensive state.

-Texas$1,780Large population, moderate accident rates.
+Texas$1,780Large population with moderate accident rates.

-Illinois$1,520Affordable compared to neighboring states.
+Illinois$1,520More affordable compared to many neighboring states.

-National Average$1,750Baseline cost in 2025.
+National Average$1,750The baseline cost for car insurance in 2025.

 Affordable Car Insurance for Young Drivers in 2025

-Hidden Factors That Increase (or Reduce) Premiums
+Hidden Factors That Can Significantly Impact Your Premiums

-Expert Insight: Why Many Drivers Overpay
+Expert Insight: Why Many Drivers Are Still Overpaying

-Best Car Insurance Companies & Smart Saving Strategies (2025 Edition)
+Top Car Insurance Companies & Smart Saving Strategies (2025 Edition)

 1. Geico

-• Best for: Cheap rates nationwide
+• Best for: Drivers seeking consistently cheap rates nationwide.

-• Average annual premium: $1,250
+• Average annual premium: Approximately $1,250.

 • Highlights: